tpbnick/docs/docs/py-classes.md

 print(my_tesla.get_descriptive_name())
 my_tesla.describe_battery()
 ```
-On line 13 we add a new attribute `self.battery_size` and set its initial value to `75`.
+On line 13 we add a new attribute `#!py self.battery_size` and set its initial value to `75`.
 This attribute will be associated with all instances created from the `ElectricCar` class but won't be associated with any instances of `Car`.
 We also add a method called `describe_battery()` that prints information about the battery on line 15.
 When we call this method, we get a description that is clearly specific to an electric car:
 ```
 2019 Tesla Model S
 This car has a 75-kWh battery.